Pages History, Family Crest & Coats of Arms

 The surname Pages was first found in Dauphiny (French: Dauphiné or Dauphiné Viennois), a former province in southeastern France, where the family was anciently seated in a parish, in the department of Isère, in the district of Vienne.

 Several members of this distinguished family became well-known.
 Gui Pageau, a poet from Le Mans, published a volume of "Cantiques" and "Noëls" in 1584.
 Margarit Pageau was also a poet; he was born in Vendôme during the 16th century.
 He published his work, "Oeuvres poétiques."
 Louis-Léon Pajot, Count of Onsembray, was born in Paris in 1678.
 He took the philosophy of Descartes and wrote several works on this subject.
 After the death of his father, he inherited a country estate in Bercy.
 He died in 1753.

-Important Dates for the Pages family
+Early History of the Pages family

 This web page shows only a small excerpt of our Pages research.
 Another 44 words (3 lines of text) covering the years 1584, 1600, 1678, 1753, 1764, 1791, and 1798 are included under the topic Early Pages History in all our PDF Extended History products and printed products wherever possible.